robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

 ## Version 0.16.5
-Updated .csv data and moved to seperate section
+Updated .csv data and moved to seperate section - now stored under Github LFS

 ## Version 0.16.4
 Added quandl data (but only for individual futures contracts right now so useless)